blackfuel/asuswrt-merlin-tools/README.md

 ```
 #!/bin/sh
 # fosscad-download.sh
-# Downloads the latest official FOSSCAD repository to a local file, for distribution purposes.
+# Download the latest official FOSSCAD repository to a local file, for distribution purposes.
 Compressed archive is prepared by the Github site and downloaded by this script.
 set -e
 set -x